For a pdf version of the conference call for papers, please click here (we also have versions in size

 The conference papers will be published by the IET (IET Digital Library) and indexed by INSPEC and normally also by

-IEEE-Xplore and Scopus, provided that for each accepted paper at least one of the authors registers AND presents the work.
+IEEE-Xplore, provided that at least one of the authors registers AND presents the work.

 IET Image Processing Journal or IET Biometrics Journal) and/or book.